Skip to main content

 Families are not “one-size-fits-all,” so parents need to be able to choose from a variety of programs to find one that fits their location, schedule, culture, and other preferences.
 Flexible Scholarships can be used at thousands of quality programs based in schools, centers, homes, churches, and nonprofits, so parents can find the program that best fits their unique needs.

 Scholarships Work.
-Research has found that Scholarships are a very efficient and effective way of helping low-income children access quality Parent aware-rated programs.
+Research has found that Scholarships are a very efficient and effective way of helping low-income children access quality Parent Aware-rated programs.
 At the same time, research shows that Minnesota children in those Parent Aware-rated programs are making significant gains on kindergarten-readiness measures, such as vocabulary, early math skills, executive function, social skills, and phonics.

-Scholarships Help the Most Vulnerable.Scholarships also reach children that other programs miss, such as children experiencing homelessness, foster care, or the child protection system.
+Scholarships Help the Most Vulnerable.
+Scholarships are effectively reaching children that other programs miss, such as children experiencing homelessness, foster care, or the child protection system.

 About Us